Stop, drop, and roll: Learn the many ways to prevent home fires

 “The number one cause of home-related fatalities nationwide are fires that are attributed to smoking materials,” says Brown.
 “So when somebody is smoking cigarettes or a cigar, oftentimes they like to sit down and relax and if they are too relaxed they fall asleep and the cigarette catches fire to the furniture that may be there.”

 Being attentive to what you’re doing and your surroundings is key, but there are more ways to prevent fires.
-Making sure that your household has an escape plan, working smoke alarms and even sleeping with the door closed are ways to lessen the risk.
+Making sure that your household has an escape plan, working smoke alarms or a fire alarm system installation, and even sleeping with the door closed are ways to lessen the risk.
 They are tools that can be used if you find yourself in a dangerous situation.

 Sleeping with the bedroom door closed puts a barrier between the person and a fire.
 Brown emphasizes that more people should sleep with their bedroom doors closed.
 She also highly recommends checking the smoke alarms.
 Smoke alarms provide a warning to the members of the house and allow them to leave the house if there’s a fire risk.
 Visit webuyhousesfastnationwide.com for info on fire insurance.